ayang-deloitte/Semester2Capstone/README.md

 The final model is intended to be used by people who hope to become future property owners within the Australian housing market.
 For many, house hunting can be both difficult and time consuming.
 The addition of rampant underquoting as well as rising housing prices year after year makes it crucial for buyers to find a good deal that meets their requirements.
 If used as intended, the model will allow potential buyers the ability to more quickly determine which homes are truly within their price range, avoiding the trap of underquoted listings, as well as discover homes at a discount, which saves them both money and time.

 Still, there are various improvements possible for the model.
 The relatively small sample of the dataset used to develop the gradient boosting model with subsampling makes it possible that the model will perform poorly when faced with out-of-sample cases.
 Training the model on a larger dataset will both reduce potential issues with overfitting as well as expand the number of cases that it can handle.
 Additionally, as noted in a prior section, the dataset utilizes listing prices, which can be affected by the very prevalent issue of underquoting in the Australian real estate industry.
 Using data of sold housing would bring the models closer to their intended purpose.
+Various features were also dropped due to time constraints such as property location (city) and listing agencies, but could be implemented in an attempt to improve model performance.

 By making these adjustments, future homeowners will be able to more easily find a property they can call home until Australia can resolve its housing affordability issue.